afpineda/SimWheelESP32Config/README.md

 - Set clutch bite point.
 - Force auto-calibration of analog clutch paddles.
 - Force battery auto-calibration (not available if the battery was "factory-calibrated" previously).
+- For rotary encoders, set the pulse width multiplier.
 - Map hardware buttons to user-defined HID buttons.
-- Supports all firmware versions to date (data versions 1.0 to 1.4).
+- Supports all firmware versions to date (data versions 1.0 to 1.5).
 - Rename device (Windows and BLE, only)
 - Set a custom VID and/or PID (BLE only)
 - Reverse axis polarity (in analog clutch paddles only)